booknite/simple-socket-client/README.md

 Writing the script I ran into a few problems.

-1.`ssl.wrap_socket()`was deprecated after Python 3.7, so I switched to using SSLContext to handle secure HTTPS connections.
+1.`ssl.wrap_socket()`was deprecated after Python 3.7, so I switched to using SSLContext to handle HTTPS connections.

 2. Printing the entire HTTP body for large websites could flood the terminal, so I added a feature to limit the number of characters displayed.